IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 only using a single PID Provider can use the settings below instead.
 In general, these legacy settings mirror those above except for not including a PID Provider id.

-Configuring Your Dataverse Installation for a SIngle DOI Provider
+Configuring Your Dataverse Installation for a Single DOI Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here are the configuration options for DOIs.: